 Deciding whether you can afford a bundle of joy or two is a personal decision, but having a good idea of the general costs can prove helpful.
-From diapers to child care to teen-age braces, middle-income parents can expect to pay more than $200,000 in expenses for one child over a period of 17 years, and a sizable portion of the spending starts in the first year, according to a report published by the U.S. Department of Agriculture in 2011.
+From diapers to child care to teenage braces, middle-income parents can expect to pay $233,610 in expenses for one child over a period of 17 years, and a sizable portion of the spending starts in the first year, according to a report published by the U.S. Department of Agriculture in 2017.

 Before you attempt to delight your parents with that grandchild they've been waiting for, evaluate your health insurance coverage.
-(Hey -- no one said this couldn't be a downer.)
 Check whether your policy covers prenatal and maternity care as well prescriptions and diagnostic testing.
 Make sure you will have coverage if something goes wrong and you need hospitalization or surgery before delivery.
 Check your co-payment requirements as well and set enough money aside to cover them, including co-payments for services you hope you won't need.
 Ideally, your insurance should cover most or all of your care during pregnancy and at least 30 days after you deliver.
 If it will not, consider looking for better coverage before you get pregnant.

 After you bring a new baby into your family, you will probably want to spend as much time as you can with the little one before you go back to work.
 If you do not have paid leave through your job, save enough money to replace your income for the amount of time you plan to stay home with your new family favorite.
 For example, if you plan to stay home for three months, save three months' worth of income.
 If your company offers partial pay, save the difference between the amount you will receive and your normal income.